buh-h/Minesweeper_Solver/README.md

 In order to solve the board the program first clears easy tiles with easy solutions (i.e. when the number of unopened tiles and mines surrounding a tile matches the number on the tile, or if the number of mines surrounding a tile is already fulfilled).
-When there are no longer any easy tiles to clear, the program then iterates throguh the board, and generates all possible arrangements of mines based on a number tile, and compares the results of each.
+When there are no longer any easy tiles to clear, the program then iterates throgh the board, and generates all possible arrangements of mines based on a number tile, and compares the results of each.
 If a tile is safe or mined in all combinations, the program clicks or flags the respectively.
 When all else fails, the program randomly selects an unopened tile to click.